We are destined for disappointment if we expect God to direct us routinely through signs, assurances, and coincidences.

 - Permit God to adjust our plans as he sees fit along the way.

-- Trust him to produce a good outcome ultimately.
+- Trust him to produce a good outcome in due time.

 Special Messages